basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 TrueNAS gives you many of these things in the UI.
 NixOS gives them to me as code.

+I know using your NAS for other services is a bit of an anti-pattern.
+In an ideal world, the storage box just stores data and stays boring.
+But when I originally bought and configured this machine, it became the most powerful machine in my home lab.
+So it naturally started attracting the Docker workloads too.
+Not directly on the TrueNAS host, but virtualized in containers, which made it feel like a reasonable compromise for a long time.

+The migration also became a chance to fix a real operational problem.
+My worst TrueNAS incident was a long OOM death spiral: no swap, too many unbounded containers, and services repeatedly getting killed and restarted.
+This was not the philosophical reason I decided to leave TrueNAS, but it was a very practical reminder that the NAS had become a general-purpose compute host.
+In the NixOS version, container memory limits, zram, earlyoom, and an explicit ZFS ARC cap are part of the configuration instead of being tribal knowledge or post-incident notes.

 ## Secrets stay out of the repo

 My dotfiles are public.